ben-girardet/pray-project/PROGRESS.md

 - [ ] Change password
 - [ ] Add a cache layer with redis (https://medium.com/@haimrait/how-to-add-a-redis-cache-layer-to-mongoose-in-node-js-a9729181ad69)
 - [ ] Optimize bundles with code splitting (https://webpack.js.org/guides/code-splitting/)
+- [ ] Add a "viewedBy" property to topic, messages and prayers model so we can add personalised notifications based on who viewed what